ch-stark/acmgitopsblogs/applicationsetsinanynamespace.md

-Before you begin, ensure you have the following:
+---

+### Prerequisites

-* A **Red Hat Advanced Cluster Management (RHACM)** Hub Cluster (version 2.13 or higher recommended).
+* A **Red Hat Advanced Cluster Management (RHACM)** Hub Cluster (v2.4+ recommended).
 * One or more **Managed Clusters** imported into RHACM and in a `Ready` state.
-* The **OpenShift GitOps operator** (which provides Argo CD) installed on the Hub Cluster, typically in the `openshift-gitops` namespace.
-This will be our Argo CD control plane.
+* The **OpenShift GitOps operator** installed on the **Hub Cluster** (typically in `openshift-gitops`).
-* A **Git repository** accessible by the Hub Cluster's Argo CD instance.
-This repository will store your application manifests and namespace configuration.
+* A **Git repository** accessible by Argo CD instances on both Hub and Managed Clusters.
-* The `oc` (OpenShift CLI) command-line tool configured to access your Hub Cluster.
+* `oc` (OpenShift CLI) configured to access your Hub Cluster.
-* Cluster-admin privileges on the Hub Cluster for the initial Argo CD and RBAC setup.
+* Cluster-admin privileges on the Hub Cluster for initial setup and policy creation.

 ---

+### Step 1: Configure the Hub Cluster

+First, we will prepare the RHACM Hub Cluster by configuring its local Argo CD instance and creating the necessary project and placement resources.

-## Step 1: Configure Argo CD for "Applications in any Namespace"
+#### 1.1.
+Enable "Applications in any Namespace" on the Hub

-To allow Argo CD on the Hub to manage `Application` resources in namespaces other than `openshift-gitops`, you need to configure it.
+This allows the Hub's Argo CD to manage `Application` resources in namespaces beyond the default `openshift-gitops`, which is essential for our multi-team setup.

-1.  **Define Allowed Namespaces in Argo CD:**
+1.  **Define Allowed Namespaces:**
-    Patch the `argocd-cmd-params-cm` ConfigMap in the `openshift-gitops` namespace on your Hub Cluster.
-This tells the Argo CD controllers which namespaces they are allowed to watch for `Application` resources.

     ```bash
     oc patch configmap argocd-cmd-params-cm -n openshift-gitops --type merge -p \
     '{"data":{"application.namespaces":"openshift-gitops,devteam1,devteam2,appadmin"}}'
     ```

 2.  **Restart Argo CD Components:**
-    For the changes to take effect, restart the relevant Argo CD deployments on the Hub Cluster.

     ```bash
     oc rollout restart deployment/openshift-gitops-server -n openshift-gitops
     oc rollout restart statefulset/openshift-gitops-application-controller -n openshift-gitops
     ```

-3.  **Adapt Kubernetes RBAC for Argo CD Server:**
+3.  **Adapt RBAC for Argo CD Server:**
-    The `openshift-gitops-argocd-server` service account needs permissions to list, get, and watch `Application` resources in the namespaces you've enabled.

-    Create a file named `argocd-server-any-ns-rbac.yaml`:
+    This allows the Argo CD UI/CLI on the Hub to see the `Application` resources in the new namespaces.
+Create `argocd-server-any-ns-rbac.yaml`:
     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1
     kind: ClusterRole